25 High School Internships in Los Angeles in 2025

 What’s Covered:

 Internships provide numerous benefits to high school students.
 For example, they let students explore career paths, gain work experience, and build life skills.
 Internships also allow high schoolers to expand their professional network and make connections.
-College-bound students are also happy to hear that internships can bolster their odds of college admission, as they demonstrate interest outside of the classroom, show a willingness to pursue their passions, and help them stand out from crowded fields of applicants.
+College-bound students will also be happy to hear that internships can bolster their odds of college admission, as they demonstrate interest outside of the classroom, show a willingness to pursue their passions, and help them stand out from crowded fields of applicants.

-26 High School Internships in Los Angeles
+25 High School Internships in Los Angeles

 1. Eve and Gene Black Summer Medical Career Program

-Application Deadline: February 16
+Application Deadline: February 14

 Duration: Varies